 Find out about fire restrictions and how to get a fire permit in the Queenstown Lakes District.

-Rural Fire Plan
+Otago Rural Fire Authority

-If you notice a fire or smoke, call 111 and ask for the fire service.
+If you notice a fire or smoke, call 111 and ask for the Fire Service.